davidkhala/fabric-common/README.md

 - nodejs chaincode take longer time in install chaincode only.
 - peer.response in chaincode.Init cannot be recovered from proposal response. stub.GetState is meaningless in Init
 - playback conference: https://wiki.hyperledger.org/doku.php?id=projects/fabric/playbacks
+- Note that collections cannot be deleted, as there may be prior private data hashes on the channel’s blockchain that cannot be removed.

 # DONE
 - discovery service, endorsement hints
 - transient map context keep persistent when cross chaincode

+# In progress
+- collectionConfig.memberOnlyRead is not implemented in sdk-node

 # TODO
 - npm couchdb-dump in nodejs/couchdbDump.sh